 We make regular assessments of children's learning and use this information to ensure future planning reflects individual or group needs.
-Once a term, summative assessments are entered on to Tapestry
+Once a term, summative assessments are entered on to our school tracking system.

 Formative assessment in the Foundation Stage is continuous and takes the form of observations, examples of child-initiated work and samples of dated work from books and photographs.
 The teachers and teaching assistants keep observational records and use these to record examples of each child's work.
 These are kept in a portfolio on Class Dojo for each child and are available to parents and carers at all times.
-Child initiated observations are recorded on Tapestry.
 These records are passed onto year one teachers to ensure a smooth transition.